What Is a Canapé? Behind Chef’s Creations.

 Step 1: Creative brainstorming

-The seed for every canapé a chef creates starts with the client or event.
-The client’s ideas or needs, their budget, the guests, the type of celebration, theme, and venue are all taken into account.
-Knowing where the canapé will be eaten plants the seed for a chef who will then get busy brainstorming a creative menu that’s indulgent, instagrammable, and bound to impress the guest list.
+Every canapé a chef creates starts with the client or event.
+The client’s ideas or needs, budget, guests, type of celebration, theme, and venue are all considered.
+Knowing where the canapé will be eaten plants the seed for a chef who will then get busy brainstorming a creative menu that’s indulgent, Instagrammable, and bound to impress the guest list.

-This brief coming from the client will form the base of a chef’s canapé recipe.
-They’ll take the initial ideas and merge them with the culinary trickery and techniques they’ve picked up throughout their career.
-Every chef has a different skill set, is versed in different cuisines, and brings their own set of artistry to the table.
-So canapés will always reflect the chef.
+This brief from the client will form the base of a chef’s canapé recipe.
+The chef will merge the initial ideas with the culinary trickery and techniques they’ve picked up throughout their career.
+Every chef has a different skill set, is versed in other cuisines, and brings their artistry to the table, so canapés will always reflect the chef.

 Food doesn’t just fall onto the plate like this naturally.
 It takes meticulous design, consideration, and effort.